torvalds/linux/Documentation/media/uapi/dvb/dvbproperty.rst

 standards.
 Also, extending it would break userspace.

 So, the legacy union/struct based approach was deprecated, in favor of a properties set approach.
+On such approach, :ref:`FE_GET_PROPERTY and FE_SET_PROPERTY <FE_GET_PROPERTY>` are used to setup the frontend and read its status.

+The actual action is determined by a set of dtv_property cmd/data pairs.
+With one single ioctl, is possible to get/set up to 64 properties.

-This section describes the new and recommended way to set the frontend, with suppports all digital TV delivery systems.
+This section describes the new and recommended way to set the frontend, with supports all digital TV delivery systems.

 .. note::